cvxpy/cvxpy/_sources/tutorial/intro/index.rst.txt

 Parameters
 ----------

+:py:class:`Parameters <cvxpy.expressions.constants.parameter.Parameter>` are symbolic
-Parameters are symbolic representations of constants.
+representations of constants.
 The purpose of parameters is to change the value of a constant in a problem without reconstructing the entire problem.

 Parameters can be vectors or matrices, just like variables.
 When you